Bevarc-Intern-Batch-Dec-2024-25/Pokemon-App/README.md

 This is a Pokémon web application built with React, React Router, and React Query.
 It fetches data from the Pokémon API and displays a list of Pokémon with pagination.
 Users can view detailed information about individual Pokémon.

+# Note

+When you Download the project or clone the project, after donload or clone your the project if this error come : 'vite' is not recognized as an internal or external command, operable program or batch file.
+The write the command to solve this issue : npm install vite --save-dev

 ## Features

 - Fetch and display a list of Pokémon with pagination.